 Mr. Maurizio Talamo, Tor Vergata University of Rome, Italy, verbally introduced the SSEDIC (Scoping the Single European Digital Identity Community) project; which was explained to be a roadmap project where 30 partners are participating and which is funded by European Commission.
 One purpose of this project is to link the European and world-wide initiatives of all the stakeholders of eID (electronic identity) and to prepare the agenda for a proposed Single European Digital Identity Community.
 It was clarified that a relationship exists between the SSEDIC and the STORK project.
 SG17 requested to obtain more information on the SSEDIC project, especially for the Q10/17 work item X.idmts, Framework for the interoperable exchange of trusted services.

 ITU-T Q8/17 – Mark Jeffrey

+No report was made available.

 ITU-T Q10/17 – Abbie Barbir

-Mr. Abbie Barbir, Rapporteur of ITU-T SG17 Question 10, Identity management architecture and mechanisms, reported that a couple of IdM drafts are up for approval at this SG17 meeting, such as X.1255 (X.discovery) “Framework for discovery of identity management information”, X.authi “Guideline to implement the authentication integration of the network layer and the service layer”, X.giim “Mechanisms to support interoperability across different IdM services”, X.idmcc “Requirements of IdM in cloud computing”, while other IdM drafts may be progressed such as X.oitf “Open identity trust framework”.
+Mr. Abbie Barbir, Rapporteur of ITU-T SG17 Question 10, Identity management architecture and mechanisms, reported on the plans of a couple of IdM drafts for decision at this SG17 meeting, such as approval of X.1255 (X.discovery) “Framework for discovery of identity management information”, determination of X.authi “Guideline to implement the authentication integration of the network layer and the service layer”, determination of X.giim “Mechanisms to support interoperability across different IdM services”, determination of X.idmcc “Requirements of IdM in cloud computing”, while other IdM drafts may be progressed such as X.oitf “Open identity trust framework”.

 ISO/IEC JTC 1/SC27/WG5, especially Identity Proofing – Kai Rannenberg